RenzeLou/RenzeLou.github.io/_pages/about.md

 ## Updates:
 <!-- - **<font color="#dd0000">Important: Our group will move to Penn State University (PSU) in Jan.
 2023, and welcome more new members in the future!</font><br/>** -->
 - Oct.
 2024: We released **[AAAR-1.0](https://renzelou.github.io/AAAR-1.0/)**, a novel benchmark for quantitatively assessing LLM's capacity in assisting high-level ML research tasks.
-Give your LLM-scientist a spin now and see the potential! 🚀
+Give your LLM-scientist a spin now and see the potential! 🚀 Stay tuned for the next version of our benchmark!
 - May 2024: Start my Research internships @ Salesforce Research (Palo Alto, CA).
 - Jan.
 2024.
 Two papers were accepted by ICLR 2024.
 Thanks to all of my awesome collaborators!
 - Oct.
 2023: We released ✨<img src="./../images/cupcake.png" width="18" height="18">✨ **MUFFIN**, a novel LLM-synthetic dataset for instruction tuning.
 Check it out on our **[project website](https://renzelou.github.io/Muffin/)** 👈.